Edgar-Gevorgyan/LINGI2132-Languages-Traducteur/Assignment3/lt-project-master/README.md

 - `fastOptJS` will compile your code and produce a javascript script.
 This is the script that is included in the `index.html` file
 - `~fastOptJS` is the same command as before except that it is triggered automatically when there is changes in your files.
-- `test` will launch the tests that are given to you
+- `projectsJVM/test` will launch the tests that are given to you

 # Testing that your installation is correct